1996–97 Phoenix Coyotes season

 The 1996–97 Phoenix Coyotes season was the team's first of 28 seasons in Arizona in the National Hockey League (NHL) since relocating from Winnipeg the season prior.
-The franchise's 25th season since its founding in 1972, and 18th season in the National Hockey League since 1979.
+Originally reckoned as the 25th season of the original Jets/Coyotes franchise, it was later reclassified as the inaugural season of the Coyotes, with its pre-1996 records transferred to the modern-day Winnipeg Jets in 2026.

 Off-season

 The Winnipeg Jets team was sold to Phoenix businessmen Steven Gluckstern and Richard Burke, and in 1996, the club moved to Arizona and became the Phoenix Coyotes.

-In the summer that the move took place, the franchise saw the exit of Jets stars like Teemu Selanne and Alexei Zhamnov, while the team added established superstar Jeremy Roenick from the Chicago Blackhawks.
+In the summer that the move took place, the franchise saw the exit of Jets stars like Teemu Selänne and Alexei Zhamnov, while the team added established superstar Jeremy Roenick from the Chicago Blackhawks.

 Regular season

 Phoenix's first logo (1996–2003).

 Roenick teamed up with power wingers Keith Tkachuk and Rick Tocchet to form a dynamic 1–2–3 offensive punch that led the Coyotes through their first years in Arizona.
 Also impressive were young players like Shane Doan (who became the last remaining active original Jet in the NHL), Oleg Tverdovsky and goaltender Nikolai Khabibulin, whom the fans nicknamed the "Bulin Wall."

-Forward Keith Tkachuk was renamed captain, replacing Kris King.
+Forward Tkachuk was renamed captain, replacing Kris King.